algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ### Acknowledgements

-Thanks to Giulio Ermanno Pibiri for collaborating on this case study, which is largely based on a 2020 paper "[Practical Trade-Offs for the Prefix-Sum Problem](https://arxiv.org/pdf/2006.14552.pdf)" authored by himself and Rossano Venturini.
+Many thanks to Giulio Ermanno Pibiri for collaborating on this case study, which is largely based on his 2020 paper "[Practical Trade-Offs for the Prefix-Sum Problem](https://arxiv.org/pdf/2006.14552.pdf)" co-authored with Rossano Venturini.
 I highly recommend reading the original article if you are interested in the details we've skipped through here for brevity.

 <!-- It has some more detailed discussions, as well as some other implementations or branchless top-down segment tree and why b-ary Fenwick tree is not a good idea.
 Intermediate structures we've skipped here. -->

-Code and some important bottom-up segment tree ideas from were adapted from a 2015 blogpost "[Efficient and easy segment trees](https://codeforces.com/blog/entry/18051)" by Oleksandr Bacherikov.
+The code and some ideas regarding bottom-up segment trees were adapted from a 2015 blog post "[Efficient and easy segment trees](https://codeforces.com/blog/entry/18051)" by Oleksandr Bacherikov.